Mu3htak/To-Do/README.md

 # To-Do
 To-Do creates a list things to do and  stores the data in .dat file.

-Program runs from command line arguments
+Program runs from command line arguments.

 Usage: python To_do.py [show] [update] [new] [remove]